by Rick Kuwahara COO of Paubox

-The incumbent email hosting providers in the cloud, namely G Suite and Office 365 have varying degrees of effectiveness.
+The incumbent email hosting providers in the cloud, namely Google Workspace and Microsoft 365 have varying degrees of effectiveness.

 I’d say especially with Microsoft’s Office 365 on that particular service, it’s default configuration lets a lot of stuff through, right?

 So more than likely it’s a great idea to have an additional layer of filtering sitting in front of your Office 365 install for your corporate system.

 And then also it’s great, it’s always a best practice to have two factor authentication enabled by default for all your email accounts, for all your users within your organization.